Servir-Mekong/Drought-And-Crop-Yield/README.md

  * Please note that some library has been changed.
 For example: we use pg-promise instead of sequelize to handle postgres operations!
 Go through source code to find more!

 ## Understanding MEAN and PEAN
 You have your application running, but there is a lot of stuff to understand.
-We recommend you go over the [Official MEAN Documentation](http://meanjs.org/docs.html) or [Official MEAN Documentation](http://peanjs.org/).
+We recommend you go over the [Official MEAN Documentation](http://meanjs.org/docs.html) or [PEAN website](http://peanjs.org/).